catamphetamine/libphonenumber-js/README.md

 (aka `as_you_type`)

 Creates a formatter for partially entered phone number.
-The two-letter `country_code` is optional and if specified restricts the phone number being input to the specified country.
+The two-letter `country_code` is optional and, if specified, restricts the phone number being input to the specified country.
 The instance of this class has two methods:

  * `input(text)` — takes any text and appends it to the input; returns the formatted phone number
  * `clear()` — clears input